LakshitaAgg15/GiftMyWay/Readme.md

 ## 📸 Project Preview

-*(It's highly recommended to add a screenshot of your project's homepage here!)*

 ## ✨ Features

-* **Clean Homepage:** A simple, image-focused layout for an engaging user experience.
-* **Gift Categories:** Browse gift ideas for Men, Women, and Kids.
+- 🧑‍🤝‍🧑 **Categorized Gifting Options** — Browse gifts for Men, Women, and Kids.
-* **Static Pages:** Includes skeletons for a `dashboard.html` and `cart.html`.
-* **Responsive Design:** The layout adapts to various screen sizes, from mobile phones to desktops.
+- 🎨 **Custom Gift Section** — Create a personalized gift experience.
+- 📱 **Clean and Responsive UI** — Simple layout designed for easy navigation.
+- 💡 **Static Website** — Lightweight and beginner-friendly project to understand basic web structure.

 ## 🚧 Project Goals & Future Features (To-Do)

 This project is a work in progress.
-The current version establishes the front-end design (HTML/CSS).
-The next steps involve bringing the site to life with JavaScript.
+The current version establishes the front-end design (HTML/CSS/JavaScript).
+The next steps involve bringing the site to life with more ehnacements:

-Here is the planned roadmap:

 * **[ ] Dynamic Cart:** Implement "Add to Cart" functionality using JavaScript and `localStorage` to store items.
 * **[ ] Custom Gift Builder:** Build out the interactive "Customize Your Gift" page, allowing users to select multiple items to create a personalized gift box.